morganwalkup/godot-figma-importer/README.md

 ### Fonts
 Either copy fonts from your system or download them for a web source.
 Add them to a single folder within your Godot project.
 The font files must be named to match the font name in the JSON export file.

-For example the font file name is "Inter_Bold.ttf" to match the code below:
+For example, to match the code below the font file name is "Inter_Bold.ttf" :
 ```
 "fontName": {
   "family": "Inter",